2braincells2go/WonderTheme/readme.md

-# JANUARY 2016 -- NO LONGER MAINTAINED
+# JANUARY 2016 -- New Life?
-This project is no longer maintained.
-If you are interested in taking over ownership of this project, please submit your request as an issue and I will be happy to aid in the transfer.
+This project is under review to see what we can do with it.
+The main focus will be for use in classroom/local intranet development.

 #What is Wondertron?